 if there is a change in the child’s behaviour or progress.

 The primary contact is your child’s class teacher who will monitor to ensure that children are making progress and meeting age related expectations through apt assessment.
-Mrs Rushton is the Special Educational Needs Co-ordinator at Hillside Primary.
+Mrs Rushton is the Inclusion Manager at Hillside Primary.

 3. How will early year’s staff support your child?